buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `[ "powershell", "-Command" ]`

+### `shm-size` (optional, string)

+Set the size of the `/dev/shm` shared memory filesystem mount inside the docker contianer.
+If unset, uses the default for the platform (typically `64mb`).
+See https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources for information on allowed formats.

+Example: `2gb`

 ### `tty` (optional, boolean)

 If set to false, doesn't allocate a TTY.
 This is useful in some situations where TTY's aren't supported, for instance windows.